Archive for the ‘Laws’ Category

 Having a certificate, vest, or ID card for your service dog is an easy way to let others know that your canine companion is a working animal and should be treated as such.

-Are you confused when it comes to emotional support dog requirements?
+Are you confused by emotional support dog requirements?
 You’re not alone.
-There is a lot of information out there on this important subject, some of which is misleading or just plain false.
+There is a lot of information on this important subject, some of which is misleading or just plain false.

-These items are helpful in buildings that normally don’t allow pets.
-They notified staff and other tenants that a legally protected assistance animal accompanies you.
+You may wonder why ESA owners register their ESAs and get ID cards even if they don’t have to.
+There are practical reasons for doing it: these visual markers can help smooth daily interactions, especially in places that typically have “no pets allowed” policies like your building lobby.
+They notify staff and other tenants that a legally protected assistance animal accompanies you.
 However, remember that your landlord can insist on seeing your ESA letter but not any other form of documentation.

-8. Are there breed or weight restrictions for emotional support dogs?No, your emotional support dog can be of any size and breed.
+2. Are there breed or weight requirements for emotional support dogs?There are no height, breed, or weight requirements for emotional support animals, including dogs, and landlords, HOAs, co-ops, and other housing providers cannot discriminate based on these traits.
 This rule even protects breeds that are commonly discriminated against, such as Pit Bulls or Dobermans.
 You can even have more than one emotional support animal if your therapist recommends it.

 If you do not have access to a healthcare professional or are intimidated by the idea of reaching out for help, consider using an online service to get your ESA letter.
 ESA rules specifically allow for remote online providers to write ESA letters, so your letter will be just as valid as one obtained in person.